Player-Doite/DoiteAuras/README.md

 Looking for WeakAuras in Vanilla WoW?
 DoiteAuras is a lightweight, condition-based tracker for **abilities**, **buffs**, **debuffs**, **items** and **bars** in 1.12.

 ## OBS BETA TESTING.
 IF YOU ENCOUNTER ANY BUGS LET ME KNOW.
+_Yes, I know about the Paladin tracking of time: judgement of wisdom/light and i know how to fix, just risky_

 > [!IMPORTANT]
 >